 Day 1: Lusaka, Zambia / Kafue National Park

-Arrive in Lusaka, Zambia, where we meet our Expedition Leader.
-Our safari adventure begins with a flight by light aircraft to little-visited Kafue National Park, twice the size of Yellowstone.
-Upon arrival we transfer by road, or via road and mokoro (traditional dugout canoe; dependent on water levels), to remote Busanga Bush Camp on the Busanga Plains.
+Arrive in Zambia's capital of Lusaka and meet our Expedition Leader.
+Our safari begins with a flight by light aircraft to little-visited Kafue National Park, twice the size of Yellowstone.
+Transfer by road, or via road and mokoro (traditional dugout canoe, dependent on water levels), to remote Busanga Bush Camp on the Busanga Plains.
 This wide floodplain attracts a multitude of wildlife during the dry season, drawn to the pools left as the Lufupa River recedes.
 Our small camp is the only safari outpost in the region, and an important presence when it comes to protecting the park's wildlife: as a result of this frontier ecotourism presence, the wildlife gains in Busanga have been substantial in recent years and are growing.

 Days 2 & 3: Kafue National Park—Busanga Plains

 Spend two full days exploring the Busanga Plains in the heart of Kafue.
 We visit these seasonally flooded plains once they begin to dry out, though there are still marshy areas with flowing water that act as a magnet for the park's abundant wildlife—we're likely to get close to plenty of hippos, and antelope may spray us as they spring through the shallow channels.

 As the sun rises over our isolated camp each morning, heavy mists lift from the river, revealing animals that dot the plains around us.
 Kafue has Zambia’s greatest species diversity, with wildlife that is rare elsewhere in southern Africa such as roan, Lichtenstein’s hartebeest and

 the diminutive oribi.
 Herds of puku, lechwe, wildebeest and